ElementsProject/lightning/doc/MAKING-RELEASES.md

 ### Tagging the Release

-1. Update the CHANGELOG.md; remove -rcN in both places, and add an [Unreleased] footnote URL from this new version to HEAD.
+1. Update the CHANGELOG.md; remove -rcN in both places, update the date, and add an [Unreleased] footnote URL from this new version to HEAD.
 2. Add a PR with that release.
 3. Merge the PR, then `git pull && git tag -s v<VERSION> && git push --tags`.
 4. Run `tools/build-release.sh` to build the non-reprodicible images